2000 Summer Paralympics: Media coverage

 The Canadian Broadcasting Corporation had approximately 200 staff in Sydney for the Olympic Games, 6 people in strategic positions remained in Sydney to manage coverage of the Paralympic Games.
 Along the live coverage the Canadian Broadcasting Corporation aired four one-hour shows of the Paralympic Games after the event was finished.

-Also with live coverage,TVNZ also aired four one-hour specials of the event after their ending.
+Also with live coverage, TVNZ aired four one-hour specials of the event after their ending.

 In the United States, CBS broadcast a special called Role Models for the 21st Century: The Sydney 2000 Paralympic Games.
-The special was two hours long and aired two weeks after the Games ending.
+The special was two hours long and aired two weeks after the games ending.

 The British Broadcasting Corporation (BBC) who made a special coverage, allowed their viewers the opportunity to express their opinions towards the games.
 Comments were posted under the heading "Has the Sydney Paralympics been a success?" on their website.
 One viewer, Carole Neale from England, was cited as posting: "I am so disappointed to find the coverage limited to less than an hour per evening, on at a time when most people are still travelling home from work, and dismissed to BBC2, unlike the Olympics which had a prime time evening slot on BBC1 as well as constant live coverage".

-Mascot

-The mascot for the 2000 Paralympics was "Lizzie" the Frill-necked Lizard.
+Visual identity